Matthew 11.2-6,

 Simple: We’re from entirely different cultures.
 We don’t think alike.

 If an American were tossed into prison for preaching, it’d be completely unexpected.
-Most American Christians believe, deep down, that since we’re God’s chosen people, nothing bad should ever, ever happen to us; that God’ll send angels to lift us up lest we trip on a rock.
+Most American Christians believe, deep down, that since we’re God’s chosen people, nothing bad should ever, ever happen to us; that God’ll send angels to lift us up lest we trip upon a rock.

 Yeah I know Jesus never taught any such thing.
 Just the opposite.

 Like I said, an ancient would expect to go to prison for speaking his mind.
 So you wanna know why John wouldn’t shut up about Herod?
-Because he wanted to go to prison, and be out of his students’ way.
+Because he wanted to go to prison, and get out of his students’ way.
 They’d have to go follow somebody else, and he hoped it’d be Jesus.
 But John had some stubborn students.
 They just wouldn’t leave his side.
 You gotta be impressed by their loyalty, but you also gotta be frustrated by their density.

 So, from prison, John straight-up sent them to Jesus.
 Ostensibly to ask if he was the